pasgabriele/lora-weather-station/README.md

 - **Gateway folder:** contains all necessary files to install and to configure the Gateway module.
 - **External module folder:** contains all necessary files to install and to configure the External module.

+In each folder there is a Readme.md file with all details for the specific module.
+This Readme.md file is just a overview of all weather station system.

 ## Features
 The weather station main features are: